MellowMancer/mellow-merch/README.md

-## Mock E-Commerce Cart Scaffold
+## Mellow Merch Cart Scaffold

-This project bootstraps a full-stack shopping cart for the Vibe Commerce coding assignment.
-It includes an Express backend, a React + Vite frontend, and lightweight state management to connect the two.
+This is a demo project for Nexora's assignment

 ### Project structure

-- `server/` – Express app, REST APIs, in-memory cart store, product catalog seed.
+- `server/` – Express app, REST APIs, MongoDB models, and catalog seeding.
-- `client/` – React app with TanStack Router, cart context, and UI screens for browsing, cart, and checkout.
+- `client/` – React app with TanStack Router, TailwindCSS styling, and UI screens for browsing, cart, and checkout.
 - `dist/` – TypeScript build output for the backend (`npm run build`).

 ### Getting started